Login to Complete an Application or to Access Judging Panel

 9- Who will be evaluating the applications and pitch presentations?

 The external review board will be comprised of successful life science entrepreneurs, industry experts, and CU Innovations’ Entrepreneurs in Residence.
 The review board will spend every effort to make sure that judges evaluate within their specific expertise areas.
-Once the external review board completes its review, selected projects will be sent to NIH Technology Guidance Committee that has representatives from FDA, NIH, CMS, USPTO, Kaiser Permanente, who will provide feedback about the projects regarding their expertise areas.
+Once the external review board completes its review, selected projects will be notified to prepare for live pitch presentations.

 10- Who is eligible for SPARK Awards?